sdslack/csci_6118_project/README.md

 + list of all potential column names so user knows options to query/output?
 + fix snakemake output!
+    + replace bash output with snakemake output once fixed!
 + add new Overview image to docs/ folder
 + test ENV file works to run everything
 + not sure what category of dependencies to put these in?
   - ca-certificates
   - certifi
   - openssl
-+ replace bash output with snakemake output once fixed!
-+ update my test code to output to test/data/output!
++ need to finish google big query tests

 ### **Scientific Background**